pluggdapps/tayra/sphinxdoc/source/expressions.rst

 Evaluate the text as python expression and ignore the result.
 In the final HTMl output the expression text will be replace with an empty string.
+This plugin does not support any filter methods.

 .. code-block:: ttl